MurderCity420/Chat-Power-Tools/docs/data.md

 ---

-## Browser, Google Drive or OneDrive backup
+## Tampermonkey Cloud backup (Google Drive / OneDrive / Dropbox)

-Tampermonkey can automatically sync its entire storage — including the Chat Power Tools script and all its settings — to Google Drive or OneDrive.
+Tampermonkey can automatically back up its entire storage — including the Chat Power Tools script and all its settings — to a cloud drive (Google Drive, OneDrive, Dropbox, or WebDAV).
 Once set up, it runs on a schedule without any manual steps.

+> **Use the *Cloud* backup, not *Browser Sync*.** In Tampermonkey's Settings there's both a **Cloud** backup section (this one — use it) and a **Browser Sync** / *sync via browser storage* option (don't use it for CPT — its ~100 KB cap is too small for your block list and logs).
+This guide uses the **Cloud** section.

 **When to use it:**
 - You want a low-effort, always-on backup